Early Career Forum | April 3, 2019

-Mentor Networking Event: Come interact with interdisciplinary senior faculty researchers and clinicians.
+Mentor Networking Event: Come interact with and gain insights from interdisciplinary senior faculty researchers and clinicians.
 Networking groups will be organized based on discussion topics selected by attendees.

-Breakout Session Options: Registrants will receive an email with a link to vote for breakout sessions to be offered, from this list:
+Breakout Session Options: Registrants will receive an email to participate in breakout sessions offered from this list (subject to change):

 - Aims 101: Learn to craft compelling Specific Aims.
 Participants will have the opportunity to receive feedback on research ideas and draft aims from clinical, basic, and translational science senior faculty.